Term 3, 2022

-- All our academic calendar activities went on as envisioned and we are grateful that there were no interruptions.
-All our students successfully sat for their end-of-term exams and will be moving on to the next grade.
+- All our students successfully sat for their end-of-term exams and will be moving onto the next grade.

 - Pray for continued good health among our students and staff members.

-- Praying for security within the Kiamaiko community more so the safety of our staff as they go into the community and mingle with residents.
+- Pray for security within the Kiamaiko community and the safety of our staff as they go into the community and mingle with residents.